TheoEmanuelsson/Web-Scrape-Tutorial/README.md

 A short tutorial on how to scrape multiple webpages using Python 3 and BeautifulSoup in order to collect data for projects.
 In this example I save the 2nd and 3rd instances of text data on every webpage.

+NOTICE: Check the webpages robot.txt file and their ToS or Licenses before use.

 In this tutorial I use Jupyter notebooks.
 The scraper will be uploaded as a .ipynb

 1) Start by importing the needed libraries.